lukassnoek/introPy/_sources/config/ppsaw2.md

 * Google is your friend; use it!
 * You may specify your trial conditions any way you like, as long as it meets the criteria defined above;
 * It doesn't matter which timing method you use (the `wait` function/clock-based timing/frame-based timing)

+## Plagiarism
+Although this is an "open-book" assignment, you may not work together on this assignment.
+In case we find out that students work together on this assignment, this will be reported as plagiarism to the exam committee.

 ## Handing in your assignment
 Hand in your experiment (a `.py` file) on Canvas: *Modules* &rarr; *Assignment 4 (PsychoPy)*.
 If you use additional files (e.g., custom Python modules you wrote, a condition file, etc.), create a zip-file with every file necessary for the experiment and upload this on Canvas instead.